newton-jose/egm96/README.md

 I try to do a more cleaner program to make it ease to be developed by others.

-So the program is a function with latitude and longitude as input and the geoidal ondulation as return.
+So the program egm96.tks is a function with latitude and longitude as input and the geoidal ondulation as return.

 All done in Kotlin :)

+You can run the egm96.tks with the command:

+# kotlinc -script egm96.kts